Skip to main content

 [-j, --json] # Print the result in JSON format

-[--json-file <TEXT>] # Save result in JSON format to a file
+[--json-file <TEXT>] # Save the result in JSON format to a file

-[-d, --dont-broadcast] # Do not broadcast the transaction (print to stdout instead)
+[-d, --dont-broadcast] # Do not broadcast the transaction (prints to stdout instead)

 [--return-packed] # Used with --dont-broadcast to get the packed transaction